 - The longer loan repayment term is over 30 years or the length of the mortgage.

 - One loan with one payment vs. two loans and two payments

 Why Cash-Out Refinancing can be a Bad Idea

-Some real estate and financial experts believe that the housing crisis was due to cash-out refinances and home equity loans, and not to home purchases.
+Some real estate and financial experts believe that the housing crisis was due to cash-out refinances and home equity loans and not home purchases.
 They believe borrowers used the cash to make unnecessary large purchases like boats, new cars, and vacations.

-With homeowners blowing their money and taking on more and more debt and higher mortgage payments they were unable to continue making the payments, leading to foreclosure.
+With homeowners blowing their money and taking on more and more debt and higher mortgage payments, they could not continue making the payments, leading to foreclosure.

-We need to make sure that the current cash-out refinancing surge we avoid the same issues that lead to the crisis last time.
+We need to ensure that the current cash-out refinancing surge avoids the same issues that lead to the crisis last time.